bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 Get mplayer
 -----------
 `Mplayer <http://www.mplayerhq.hu/design7/dload.html>`_ is an app for playing video/movie files from the command line or a bash script.
-We use mplayer to automate the audio extraction part.
-Install it according to the directions in the README file.
+We use mplayer to automate audio extraction.
+Install it according to the directions in its README file.

 Get fftExtract
 --------------
 Finally, download `fftExtract <http://omras2.doc.gold.ac.uk/software/fftextract/>`_. fftExtract is a C program that is called from the command line or bash script.
-The features that it extracts are identical to those extracted by the feature extraction class in the Bregman Toolkit, but runs faster.
+The features that it extracts are *similar* to those extracted by the feature extraction classes in the Bregman Toolkit, but runs faster.

 Locate Analysis Scripts
 -----------------------
-There are some analysis helper scripts in the "helpers" directory of ACTION.
+There are some analysis helper scripts in the ``scripts`` directory of ACTION.
 These are scripts, one written in bash and one in Python, for batching analyses.
 You can, of course, perform each command separately.

 Make an Action Directory
 ------------------------
-This is not a requirement, but simply a default.
+This is not technically a requirement, but simply a default.
 I use ~/Movies/action to organize my ACTION files.
-If you have a way that you would rather use, you may pass your own path to the various Python functions.
+If you have a folder that you would rather use, you may pass your own path to the various Python functions.

 Rip Your DVD
 ------------